Seneca-ICTOER/OSM620v1/docs/Labs/lab4.md

 ### Part 3: Configuring a New DNS Zone

+We are now going to create a new DNS foward lookup zone.
+This is what allows us to put all of our machines under a single **domain name**.
+Just like *reddit.com* and *eff.org*, you will create your own domain name using *yourSenecaUsername.com*.

 1. Back in **Server Manager**, in the top right, click **Tools > DNS** to open the DNS Manager.
 2. In the left pane, expand **srv1** and then **Forward Lookup Zones**.
 3. Right-click on **Forward Lookup Zones** and select **New Zone…**